Black Crow (character): Powers and abilities

 Normally, Jesse Black Crow is paralyzed from the waist down and uses a wheelchair.
 He has the ability to undergo a mystical transformation into the Black Crow courtesy of an "Earth Mother" spirit once worshiped by his Navajo ancestors.

 In his form as Black Crow, he has superhuman strength, stamina, durability, agility and reflexes, and is a gifted unarmed combatant.
 He can mystically summon fog and mist and has shape-shifting powers.
-His two most well-known forms are that of a crow or a bolt of lightning, but he has apparently also transformed himself into mist, and assumed the forms of Spider-Man, the Puma, an actual puma, and a gigantic crow.
+His two most well-known forms are that of a crow or a bolt of lightning, but he has also transformed himself into mist, and assumed the forms of Spider-Man, Puma, and an actual puma.
 He retains his human intelligence in any form and can speak in animal form.

-Black Crow can also apparently mystically transport himself and others into the other-dimensional land of the Anasazi of Native American myth.
+Black Crow can also mystically transport himself and others into the other-dimensional land of the Anasazi of Native American myth.

 Black Crow has proven capable of communicating telepathically with Captain America, paralyzing a person through mystic hypnosis, and removing specific memories from a person's mind.
 He possesses mystic senses that are attuned to the spirits of mortal Native Americans and to their deities.
 He can sense the auras of other Native Americans and thereby learn about their recent past.

-He appears capable of creating visions and illusions in the minds of others, leading to speculation that some of the above-mentioned feats may have been illusions as well.
+He is capable of creating visions and illusions in the minds of others, leading to speculation that some of the above-mentioned feats may have been illusions as well.

 He carries a spear, which he spins to perform certain mystic feats such as cleansing negative magical energies.
 He also carries an ordinary longbow, arrows, and knife.
 He wears a pouch containing mystic herbs he can employ for various purposes, involving his knowledge of mystic rituals.

 He also uses "freezing mist" that can paralyze other people and blank their minds for brief periods of time.